-Additionally, the Kemper CT site currently experiences megawatt constraints during outages to source lines to avoid overloading the remaining active source lines.
-The proposed project would increase opportunities for Kemper Combustion Turbine (CT) Plant to generate and provide power to the local load.
+Additionally, the Kemper Combustion Turbine Plant currently experiences megawatt constraints during outages to source lines to avoid overloading the remaining active source lines.
+The proposed project would increase opportunities for the Kemper Plant to generate and provide power to the local load.
 Lastly, the existing Scooba 46-kV Substation is currently served from a single, radial4 line.
 A new transmission line would increase the power capacity in EMEPA's service territory for economic development and would support potential industrial site development in the area.